CORTISONE INJECTION LONDON

 Yes, there is no specific reason to avoid alcohol after receiving a steroid injection.

-Do steroid injections affect pregnancy?
+Do Cortisone injections affect pregnancy?

 Single steroid injections are not likely to affect fertility or pregnancy.
 However, if you are pregnant it is strongly advised that you seek a doctor’s advice before receiving a steroid injection.
 If in any doubt, do not have a steroid injection.

-Do steroid injections affect breastfeeding?
+Do Cortisone injections affect breastfeeding?

 If an injection is given during breastfeeding, small amounts can pass into your breast milk.
 While this is unlikely to be harmful to your baby, you should still consult with a doctor before receiving a steroid injection.
 If in any doubt, do not have a steroid injection.